Patient Comfort & Care

 Teenagers & Young Adults

 For teenagers and young adults, a stay in hospital can be the most difficult.
-Giving these young people a space on their own was a key priority for staff in the Cancer Centre.
-In 2013, with the help of our patron Pete Snodden, Friends of the Cancer Centre opened a teenager and young adult day room and it’s a haven in the hospital.
+Giving these young people a space of their own was a key priority for staff in the Cancer Centre.
+In 2013, Friends of the Cancer Centre opened a teenager and young adult day room and it’s a haven in the hospital.
 With a wide screen TV, games consoles and a kitchen, it offers a place for them to relax with family and friends away from predominantly adult wards.

 Gifts for patients

 Life doesn't stop for patients undergoing treatment and many will find themselves celebrating their birthday, Christmas Day, or even getting married, at the Cancer Centre.
 With the help of staff on the wards, we buy our patients gifts to help them mark their special day.
 In the past we have helped a couple get married in the hospital, given gifts to young patient's on their 18th birthday and even sent Santa to the wards on Christmas Eve to deliver gifts.

 While they might look simple, the patient pager becomes a familiar feature for any patient coming to the Cancer Centre.
 The pagers are given to patients on arrival and when the doctor or nurse is ready to see them, the pager vibrates and flashes.
 The pager has a wide radius which gives the patient freedom to move around the hospital, get a coffee or bite to eat, safe in the knowledge that they won't miss their appointment.